Networks-it-uc3m/L2S-M/descriptors/README.md

 ping 192.168.12.1
 ```

-If you have ping betwen them, congratulations!
+If you have ping between them, congratulations!
 You are now able to deploy your applications attached to the virtual network "my-fist-network" at your K8s cluster.
 You will notice that the *ttl* of these packets is 64: this is the case because they see each other as if they were in the same broadcast domain (i.e., in the same LAN).
 You can further test this fact by installing and using the *traceroute* command:

 ```bash
 apk update